-- (b) before adopting any regulation. - 2.
-Consultation of the Committee shall take place at a meeting called by the Commission. \rightarrow 1 The drafts and documents to be examined shall be annexed to the notification and may be published on the Commission website. \leftarrow The meeting shall take place no earlier than two months after notification has been sent.
+- 1. The Commission shall consult the Committee: - (a) at the same time as publishing any draft regulation in accordance with Article 6; - (b) before adopting any regulation. - 2.
+Consultation of the Committee shall take place at a meeting called by the Commission.
+The drafts and documents to be examined shall be annexed to the notification and may be published on the Commission website.
+The meeting shall take place no earlier than two months after notification has been sent.